melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-authentication-authorisation-security.md

 For automated security compliance assessments of software and networks use **Amazon Inspector**, especially useful for multi-account configurations to make sure security is consistent across these.
 "Amazon Inspector automatically discovers workloads, such as Amazon EC2 instances, containers, and Lambda functions, and scans them for software vulnerabilities and unintended network exposure."
 It collects and centralises security data.

 #### Protect

+Use **AWS Shield** to protect against DDoS attacks.
+There is standard (available by default) and advanced shield which can provide more details about an attack.
+Both WAF and shield provide protection at the network level.

 **AWS Web Application Firewall (WAF)** is a web application firewall that protects against common exploits that could compromise application availability, e.g. from the OWASP list, that compromise security or that consume excessive resources such as SQL injection, and XSS.
 WAF filters web traffic according to custom rules based on conditions that include IP addresses, HTTP headers and body, or custom URIs.
 More conveniently block exploits like SQL injection and XSS.